-Inger von Klempt was born in the late 1960s to Herman von Klempt's son, Hans.
-Her family had to move several times when people discovered her grandfather had been a Nazi scientist.
-The family name was changed to Karnstein about the time they settled in Austria.
-Inger took the name "Laura."
-She was secretly raised to be proud of her grandfather and to believe in Nazi ideals.
-While training to be a member of the Austrian secret police, she was also becoming an assassin, working for the Nazi cause.
+Inger von Klempt was born in the late 1960s to Herman von Klempt son, Hans.
+Her family had to move several times when people discovered her grandfather had been a Nazi scientist, and the family name was eventually changed to Karnstein.
+She took the name Laura.
+She was secretly raised to be proud of her grandfather, and to believe in Nazi ideals.
+While training to be a member of the Austrian Secret Police, she was also becoming an assassin, working for the Nazi cause.